What is a challenger bank or mobile bank?

 How do I set up a Monzo current account?

-Once you're invited to sign-up, setting up the account should only take a few minutes – you'll be asked for a copy of photo ID (passport or driving licence) and a five second video of yourself to verify your identity.
+You'll be asked for a copy of photo ID (passport or driving licence) and a five second video of yourself to verify your identity.

 Is my money safe with Monzo Bank?